BIheme01/Hello-World/README.md

 ## Introduction to Python

-Learning how to use the input and print functions Learning how to cast different data types
+Using the input and print functions
+Casting different data types